1414213/scwin2/README.md

 "Reversed": false,
 "SwipeAlongXElseY": true
 ```
-Sets a trackpad to simulate scrolling the mouse wheel.  `IsWheelElseSwipe` sets whether input is given by swiveling the trackpad or by swiping it.  `Sensitivity` sets how much a swivel or swipe scrolls the mouse.  `Reversed` reverses the direction swivels and swipes scroll.  `SwipeAlongXElseY` specifies whether swipes should travel horizontally or vertically.
+Sets a trackpad to simulate scrolling the mouse wheel.  `IsWheelElseSwipe` sets whether input is given by swiveling the trackpad or by swiping it.  `Sensitivity` sets how much a swivel or swipe scrolls the mouse.  `Reversed` reverses the direction swivels and swipes scroll.  `SwipeAlongXElseY` specifies whether swipes should travel horizontally or vertically when true and false, respectively.

 ### PadSlideButtonCross
 ```